awsdocs/aws-direct-connect-user-guide/doc_source/WorkingWithVirtualInterfaces.md

 ## Hosted virtual interfaces<a name="hosted-vif"></a>

-To use your AWS Direct Connect connection with another AWS account, you can create a hosted virtual interface for that account\.
+To use your AWS Direct Connect connection with another account, you can create a hosted virtual interface for that account\.
 The owner of the other account must accept the hosted virtual interface to begin using it\.
 A hosted virtual interface works the same as a standard virtual interface and can connect to public resources or a VPC\.

 A connection of less than 1 Gbps supports only one virtual interface\.